1963 Monaco Grand Prix

 The 1963 Monaco Grand Prix was a Formula One motor race held at Monaco on 26 May 1963.
 It was race 1 of 10 in both the 1963 World Championship of Drivers and the 1963 International Cup for Formula One Manufacturers.
 The 100-lap race was won by British driver Graham Hill driving a BRM P57 after Jim Clark retired from the lead with a broken gearbox on lap 78.

+Clark took pole position for the event ahead of Hill and John Surtees.
+The two BRM drivers, Hill and Richie Ginther, led the opening laps in first and second respectively.
+Clark overtook Ginther for second on lap 5, and Hill for the lead on lap 18.
+Surtees was also able to overtake Ginther and Hill into second by lap 56, before Hill re-overtook him.
+Surtees then fell back.
+Clark retired on lap 78 with a gearbox failure, allowing Hill to win the race, with Ginther and Bruce McLaren completing the podium.
+Surtees, suffering from his mechanical issue, finished fourth.